 - 12.1.
-When an Employee has been acting in a higher duties position (such as an internal or external secondment or temporary assignment within the VPS at a higher grade or value range) for a minimum period of 12 continuous months as at the end of the relevant Performance Cycle (30 June) and is required to continue to perform those higher duties beyond that 12 month period, the Employee will be eligible to be considered for progression or a top of grade or value range payment at the higher classified level, if they are not otherwise ineligible because of the operation of clause 29.5 of the Agreement. - 12.2.
-An Employee who is occupying a higher duties position (such as an internal or external secondment or temporary assignment at a higher grade or value range) at the end of the Performance Cycle, but does not meet the Progression Criteria at the higher level, may still be assessed for progression or top of grade or value range payment at their substantive level, if they are not otherwise ineligible because of the operation of ineligibility criteria under clause 29.5 of the Agreement.
+When an Employee has been acting in a higher classified position (such as an internal or external secondment or temporary assignment within the VPS at a higher Grade or Value Range) for a minimum period of 12 continuous months as at the end of the relevant Performance Cycle (30 June) and is required to continue to perform those higher duties beyond that 12 month period, the Employee will be eligible to be considered for progression or a top of Grade or Value Range payment at the higher classified level, if they are not otherwise ineligible because of the operation of clause 31.4 of the Agreement. - 12.2.
+An Employee who is occupying a higher classified position (such as an internal or external secondment or temporary assignment at a higher Grade or Value Range) at the end of the Performance Cycle, but does not meet the Progression Criteria at the higher level, may still be assessed for progression or top of Grade or Value Range payment at their substantive level, if they are not otherwise ineligible because of the operation of ineligibility criteria under clause 31.4 of the Agreement.
 The performance assessment may be based upon both the substantive and the higher duties role/s.